NJ STATE (AND UNION COUNTY) RESOURCES

 **Please Note: If applying for the first time after age 18, you must first apply to the Division of Developmental Disabilities (DDD), and if found eligible, they will forward the application to DCF.

 DCF Services Offered to Eligible Children with Developmental Disabilities:

-*Summer Camp Opportunities: Applications for camp assistance can be found at the PerformCare website and are accepted between March 15th and April 30th each year.
+*Summer Camp Opportunities: Applications for camp assistance can be found at the PerformCare website; check back in March 2020 for updates.
 PROJECTED DEADLINE: April 30, 2020

-The CSOC Summer Camp Services 2019: A Guide for Families: \2019 Summer Camp Guide for Families.pdf
+The CSOC Summer Camp Services 2020: A Guide for Families:

 *Assistive Technology Devices (ATD): These are used to increase, maintain, or improve an individual’s functional capabilities and may include materials that make the environment more accessible, allowing the individual to compete in the workplace and enhance independence.
 Families must seek three competitive bids, and the device must be prescribed by a physician or therapist; individual must have received a denial from their insurance carrier, including Medicaid, and may receive no more than $11,000 for ATD over a 3-year period.

 *Home and Vehicle Modifications: These are removable, structural modifications (such as ramps, grab-bars, etc…), and individuals may receive no more than $11,000 for home/vehicle modifications over a 3-year period.

 (Services are only for adults who have a developmental disability):

 DEVELOPMENTAL DISABILITIES (DDD):